fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

   - The name and/or ID of the dataset
 - When you add/edit a dataset's subtitle:
   - Success/Errors with the change in the subtitle
-  - Success/Errors with getting the subtitle
   - The name and/or ID of the dataset
 - When you add/edit a dataset's description:
   - Success/Errors with the change in the description
-  - Success/Errors with getting the description
-  - Success/Errors with parsing the description
   - The name and/or ID of the dataset
 - When you upload a banner image for the dataset:
   - Success/Errors with the upload